knights-lab/MLRepo/example/README.md

 * cowplot
 * caret

-If you did not clone the entire MLRepo, make sure to download [tasks.txt](../tasks.txt) in your base directory (where you downloaded MLRepo to).
+If you did not clone the entire MLRepo, make sure to download [tasks.txt](../tasks.txt) and place in your base directory (where you downloaded MLRepo to).

 In R, set `BASEDIR = your/local/path/MLRepo`